Chapter 6: Igneous Rocks

 If you want to live near a volcano, knowing the types of hazards is critical to evaluate the risks you’ll be taking.
 Some volcanoes are dormant or extinct and no longer hazardous.
 Most countries with active volcanoes monitor their potential hazards.
 Active volcanoes are monitored for seismic activity (earthquakes), gases, deformation of the ground, gravity, magnetics, and thermal imaging.
 You can go to the Global Volcano Network to assess recent activity around the world.

-Figure 6.9 contains a colored digital elevation model and a hazard map of the Mt.
-Rainier region in Washington State.
-For reference, Seattle is located near Puget Sound just north of this map.
+Mount Rainier (Figure 6.12) is considered a dangerous volcano due to the type of volcano it is, its elevation, year-round snow/ice at its peak, and its proximity to the heavily populated regions of Tacoma and Seattle Washington that have almost 5 million people.
+Figure 6.13 contains a colored digital elevation model and a hazard map of the Mt.
+Rainier region in Washington State; Seattle is located near Puget Sound just north of the map.

 - Do lava flows and pyroclastic flows pose a significant risk to the surrounding population?
 Explain